Kirsten Gillibrand drops out of 2020 presidential race

 Gillibrand topped an incumbent Republican in a conservative part of upstate New York to get to the U.S. House in 2007, and was appointed to the Senate two years later, filling the seat vacated by Hillary Clinton, who was tapped to be U.S. secretary of state.
 Gillibrand later easily retained the seat during a 2010 special election, as well as in 2012 and 2018.

-Vocal in the Senate on curbing sexual harassment and promoting equal pay for women and family leave, Gillibrand made those and her staunch defense of abortion rights the core of her presidential bid.
+Vocal in the Senate on curbing sexual harassment, and for promoting equal pay for women and family leave, Gillibrand made those issues, coupled with a staunch defense of abortion rights, the spine of her presidential bid.
 She stood out in the crowded field by becoming the first Democratic presidential hopeful to declare that she'd only appoint judges to the Supreme Court who consider the landmark 1973 Roe v.
-Wade decision legalizing abortion nationwide settled law, though most of her competitors quickly followed suit.
+Wade decision legalizing abortion nationwide a matter of settled law, though most of her competitors quickly followed suit.

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN

-After forming an exploratory committee in January and formally entering the race by calling President Trump a "coward" in a March speech delivered near the New York City skyscraper bearing his name, Gillibrand began with $10.5-plus million left over from her 2018 Senate campaign in her presidential campaign account.
+After forming an exploratory committee in January and formally entering the race by calling President Trump a "coward" in a March speech delivered near the New York City tower bearing his name, Gillibrand began with more than $10.5 million left over from her 2018 Senate campaign in her presidential campaign account.

-That seemed like more than enough resources for the long haul.
-But Gillibrand was the first Senate Democrat in December 2017 to call for Minnesota Sen. Al Franken's resignation amid numerous allegations of sexual misconduct, and she has said for months that that alienated donors and some voters in his neighboring, make-or-break Iowa.
+But Gillibrand was the first Senate Democrat in December 2017 to call for Minnesota Sen. Al Franken's resignation amid allegations of sexual misconduct, and she has said for months that her stance had alienated donors and some voters in his neighboring, make-or-break Iowa.

-Many of her Senate colleagues seeking the Democratic presidential nomination — including Elizabeth Warren of Massachusetts, Cory Booker of New Jersey, Kamala Harris of California and Bernie Sanders of Vermont — followed her lead in calling for Franken to step down before he quit in January 2018.
+Many Senate colleagues seeking the Democratic presidential nomination — including Elizabeth Warren of Massachusetts, Cory Booker of New Jersey, Kamala Harris of California and Bernie Sanders of Vermont — followed her lead in calling for Franken to step down before he quit in January 2018.
 But Gillibrand has continually faced more questions than others about being too quick to condemn him.

 CLICK HERE TO GET THE FOX NEWS APP

-Gillibrand's exit from the primary race could signal that other mid-tier candidates will also soon exit, especially as donors consolidate around the frontrunners and the fundraising and polling criteria to make the cut for October’s fourth round of debates is the same as Septembers.
+Gillibrand's exit from the primary race could signal that other mid-tier candidates will soon drop out as well, particularly as donors consolidate around the frontrunners, and as the fundraising and polling criteria to make the cut for October’s fourth round of debates remain the same as those for September.

 Ten candidates have already qualified to make the stage for the third and fourth debates.
-They are former Vice President Joe Biden; Sen. Cory Booker of New Jersey; South Bend, Ind., Mayor Pete Buttigieg; former Housing and Urban Development Secretary Julian Castro; Sens.
-Kamala Harris of California and Amy Klobuchar of Minnesota; former Rep. Beto O’Rourke of Texas; Sens.
-Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts; and tech entrepreneur Andrew Yang.
+They are former Vice President Joe Biden; Booker of New Jersey; South Bend, Ind., Mayor Pete Buttigieg; former Housing and Urban Development Secretary Julian Castro; Harris; Sen. Amy Klobuchar of Minnesota; former Rep. Beto O’Rourke of Texas; Senators Sanders and Warren; and tech entrepreneur Andrew Yang.

 Fox News' Paul Steinhauser and The Associated Press contributed to this report.